iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 ## Differences in the DD Generator Compared to DDC

-- Will not create or move phrases
+- Will not create or move phrases (there is a separate feature that creates phrases and sections for arrangements that do not have them)
 - Will always generate at least two difficulty levels for any kind of phrase that has notes/chords
 - Preserves anchors in noguitar sections
 - Should not create cases where a note is followed by a pull-off note on the same fret/string